 ‘Of course, anything.’

-‘The day I first met John Stanley, Lord James told me that his knowledge of the movements of deer was based on a clerical system. which enabled him to analyse the moments of deer and therefore predict where they may be found.
+‘The day I first met John Stanley, Lord James told me that his knowledge of the movements of deer was based on a clerical system. which enabled him to predict where the deer might be found.
 On that day it worked spectacularly well.
 Do you think he could conduct an examination of the deer runs around Muret to give me an edge?
 I desperately want to impress Ximene and the Comte.’

 The Earl laughed out loud.
 ‘You have always told me you want hunting to be as natural as possible, to be a challenge.’

 The Prince was embarrassed.
 ‘Well yes, but this is more an act of diplomacy rather than an afternoon’s sport.
 Do you think he could do it?’

 ‘I honestly do not know.
 Lord John told me about his system when John was creating the training system at Biscarrosse.
 At Muret he would have no history to put into his clerical system, but I will certainly ask him.’